Image of: PSC's Pro Photography Certificate Student, Cathy Thunder

 Stephanie Tuite started her Part Time photography course this year and when we asked her about her experiences at PSC, she was only too willing to fill us in on what it's like as an older student with a busy lifestyle, deciding to take a leap into the creative world of photography.

-Topics: part time, part time photography, Photography Education, Advanced Diploma of Photography, Digital Photography, part time courses, Part Time Photography Course, Creative Photography Certificate, PSC Student, Pro Photography Certificate
+Topics: Photography Education, Advanced Diploma of Photography, Digital Photography, Part Time Photography Course, Creative Photography Certificate, PSC Student, Pro Photography Certificate

 Agata Mayes, is currently finishing her Advanced Diploma of Photography at Photography Studies College.
 She recently was awarded AIPP Victorian Emerging Photographer of the Year 2018.
 She took some time out of her busy day to answer some questions about her journey so far: